Our mission and approach

 The Climate Centre’s mission is to help the Red Cross and Red Crescent Movement and its partners reduce the impacts of climate change and extreme-weather events on vulnerable people.

-In the past decades, there has been a sharp increase in weather-related disasters.
-Climate change is aggravating these risks.
+In recent decades, there has been a sharp increase in weather-related disasters, and climate change is aggravating these risks.
 There is an urgent need to better manage the rising risk of extreme-weather events through better early-warning, better disaster relief and risk reduction, and climate-smart programmes for health and care, water and sanitation, and food security.

 Our approach, working at the intersection of science, policy, and practice, is lined out in our strategic plan for 2012–15.